ashish10alex/flask-opencv/README.md

 Display opencv video on your flask app.

 __dependencies__ -

 Flask \
 Python3 \
-Opencv - pip install opencv-python \
+Opencv

+Or simply do: \
+`pip install -r requirements.txt`

 ## Input via a video file